+- Crash frequency

+- Crash rate

-2018 New York Highway Safety Improvement Program Crash frequency Relative severity index Crash rate Excess proportions of specific crash types
+- Excess proportions of specific crash types

+- Relative severity index

 Are local roads (non-state owned and operated) included or addressed in this program?

 Are local road projects identified using the same methodology as state roads?

 Describe the methodology used to identify local road projects as part of this program.